sandeel/humble-quiz-app/documentation.md

     QuizScoreCalculator.getResult(the_questions, the_answers_given)

 ## External Gems

+## Bootstrap
+I used Bootstrap for the theming of the application.
+To get better integration with rails, I installed the Bootstrap gem.

+I added `gem "twitter-bootstrap-rails"` to my Gemfile and ran the following commands to install it:

+    bundle install
+    rails generate bootstrap:install static

 ### Gaffe
 Gaffe was used to generate custom error pages for Rails.
-More details on this below.

 ## Custom error handling pages